 What are micronutrients, you ask?

-Unlike macronutrients, such as protein and fat, your body only requires relatively small quantities of micronutrients for proper health and wellness.
-Micronutrients are generally split into several subcategories, including minerals, vitamins, and polyphenols.
+Unlike macronutrients, such as protein and fat, your body only requires small quantities of micronutrients.
+Micronutrients are split into several subcategories, including minerals and vitamins.

 Don’t misconstrue that to mean that micronutrients are “not important” for your health, as they are without question essential for surviving (and thriving).

-In fact, many physicians and nutritionists feat that vitamin and mineral deficiencies will continue to be an alarming health concern on a global scale, as many people fall well short of the recommended daily intake (RDI) of micronutrients.
+In fact, many physicians and nutritionists fear that vitamin and mineral deficiencies will continue to a health concern on a global scale.
+Many people fall well short of the recommended daily intake (RDI) of micronutrients.

 Moreover, plant polyphenols are natural micronutrients with a chemical structure containing many phenolic groups.
 There are over 8,000 known plant polyphenols that appear to play myriad roles in the human body, particularly as antioxidants.